Corvusoft/restbed/README.md

 ctest -N
 ctest -R 'test name'

+option to statically link the framework to reduce size further.

 ### What is this repository for? ###

 Restbed is a C++ framework that enables you to embed RESTful services within your application.
 Restbed is designed